koi312500/Solvedac_problem_selecting/README.md

 2. `pip install -r requirements.txt` to install all python library.
 3. `python main.py` to execute program!
     - Follow the instruction presented by computer.
+    - You need to request 2 or more tag if you want more problem at one tag.